Cryptographic Computation and Blockchain, BSc

 - Secure Multiparty Computation (MPC)

 2. Security 1

-Students should be familiar with basic cryptography (hash functions, pseudorandom functions, message authentication codes, public key encryption and digital signatures) and discrete mathematics including models of computation, combinatorics, probability and number theory).
+Students should be familiar with basic cryptography (hash functions, pseudorandom functions, message authentication codes, public key encryption and digital signatures) and discrete mathematics (models of computation, probability, number theory and group theory).

 Intended learning outcomes